 How benign brain tumors are treated

 “If a benign tumor is stuck to an important nerve or artery and the only way to remove it is to put that nerve or artery at risk, the surgeon may only remove part of the tumor,” says Dr. Recinos.

 Malignant brain tumor treatment

 Malignant brain tumors are likely to grow quickly and spread into other brain tissue.
-According to Dr. Recinos, the initial goal for treating malignant brain tumors is to remove as much of the tumor as possible while still preserving brain function.
+The initial goal for treating malignant brain tumors is to remove as much of the tumor as possible while still preserving brain function.

-Brain surgery types
+Brain surgery options

-“Surgical options range from traditional open surgery to more minimally invasive types like endoscopic surgery or laser ablation,” says Dr. Recinos.
-“However, the minimally invasive surgeries may not be options for everyone.
+“Surgical options range from traditional open surgery to more minimally invasive approaches like endoscopic surgery or laser ablation,” says Dr. Recinos.
+“However, minimally invasive surgeries may not be options for everyone.
 In some cases, we’re able to do a staged approach where we use a combination of open and endoscopic surgeries.”